Jone Usamate

 He was the chief executive officer for the Training and Productivity Authority of Fiji (TPAF) and was the Director for Technical and Vocational Education and Training at the Fiji National University.

 In February 2012, he was appointed a Minister and sworn in by Fiji's President Ratu Epeli Nailatikau at Government House, Suva.

 He stood for Fiji First in the 2014 general elections.
 He collected 939 votes and was elected as a Member of Parliament.
 He returned as a Government minister and left the Labour and Industrial Relations Ministry to become the Minister for Health.
 In September 2016, he was part of a cabinet shuffle and was moved to the Ministry for Employment Opportunities, Productivity and Industrial Relations.

+Following the collapse of FijiFirst, Seruiratu remained in parliament as an independent, serving as chief whip of the opposition Group of 16 Bloc.